7 minsApril 10, 2019

 reports say that we're adding 10 million new netizens every month.
 This unprecedented growth is backed by cheap smartphones and cheaper data.
 It forms the ideal base for chatbots to takeoff.
 This is exactly what they’re doing now.

 Take the banking sector.
-Axis Aha, the conversational digital assistant from Axis bank, can not only answer customer queries via voice and text, it
+Axis Aha, the conversational digital assistant from Axis bank, can not only answer customer queries via voice and text, it can also

-which ensures that the bot responses are accurate and updated.
+that the bot responses are accurate and updated.

 Axis Aha! is just about starting on its journey and has already answered over 8.2 million FAQs since its launch, with over 87% accuracy.
 And things are only about to get better.